dotcomputercraft/poc-azure-architecture-for-webhooks/README.md

 4. Kafka or Azure ServiceBus: These services act as a message queue to store and process the webhook requests.
 5. Azure DevOps: Used to automate the deployment of the infrastructure and services.

+## Step 0: Azure Load Balancer Setup

+We’ll use an Azure Load Balancer at the entry point to distribute incoming webhook POST requests containing clientId and opportunity fields.
+This load balancer is the first layer of the architecture that can scale based on demand.

+### Azure Load Balancer Configuration:

+- Create a Public Load Balancer in the Azure portal.
+- Define health probes and rules for HTTP traffic on the appropriate ports (port 80 or 443 if using HTTPS).

 ## Step 1: NGINX Docker Setup

 ### Directory Structure